 - Label 眉毛 and 眼睛 on cardboard with black Sharpie marker so the characters are clear, large, and easy to read

 - Trace 眉毛 and 眼睛 pieces on felt

 - Use circle template to trace and cut iris and pupils

 - Let child have fun making different combinations of the parts of the eye!

 - Although I didn’t capture a photo of this, I suggest making different sized pupils to reinforce pupillary constriction/dilation.
 With different sized pupils, explain that the pupils constrict in bright light and dilate in dark light

 - Explain that the eyes must move in all directions to see clearly

-To reinforce the eye theme, I also drew also different colored eyes, eyebrows, and eyelashes on my daughter’s easel.
+To reinforce the concepts about common eye colors, I also drew also different colored eyes, eyebrows, and eyelashes on my daughter’s easel.
 Later, we did a simple matching game where 老大 (lǎo dà / oldest child) had to match pictures of different eyes with the Chinese character of the eye color.

 If you try this Felt Eye Puzzle activity, let us know!
 Leave a comment and don’t forget to tag a photo #ChalkAcademy on Instagram and Facebook.
 Happy learning, friends!